 We tried snake chasers first, might as well have saved several thousand dollars for we did the entire three aces we have fenced off for the dogs with them, and still lost dogs to snakes far too often.

 Putting dogs up out of reach has worked well.
 For playtime there are many play stations about the paddocks and yards, dogs are not left in bare yards with nothing to stimulate them.
 Like kids, they like to climb, jump and pull on tugs set up just for that purpose

-I do not much like these cages but until we can snake proof more yards they are the only way to keep the males and dry dogs safe at night and when we are not out with them, dying from snake bite is a bloody sight worse than being locked safely away, these dogs do not just live in these cages, they spend plenty of time out running and playing as those in photo above are doing.
+I do not much like these cages but until we can snake proof more yards they are the only way to keep the dry dogs safe at night and when we are not out with them, dying from snake bite is a bloody sight worse than being locked safely away, these dogs do not just live in these cages, they spend plenty of time out running and playing as those in photo above are doing.

 We do have plenty of excersize yards and most are now snake proofed, on hot days sprays are used to cool things down.